Kathleen G. Nadeau

 Connection to Your ADHD Type

-Nadeau's focus on quiet, inattentive ADHD that goes undetected for decades maps closely to the Dreamer type — the mind-wanderer whose internal richness masks their struggles.
+Nadeau's focus on quiet, inattentive ADHD that goes undetected for decades maps to the Dreamer type — the mind-wanderer whose internal richness masks their struggles.
+Her work on high-IQ compensation also connects to the Ghost type's masking behaviors: intelligence as camouflage.

 Which ADHD type are you?